pangeo-data/pangeo-eosc/EGI-CLI-Swift.md

 But you don't have a token yet.

-## Connect to EGI
+## Get your access token from EGI Check-In

-Go to https://aai.egi.eu/token/ to optain your client token.
+Go to https://aai.egi.eu/token/ to [obtain your access token](https://docs.egi.eu/users/aai/check-in/obtaining-tokens/token-portal/).
 Copy your access token, and then set it:

 ```
 export OIDC_ACCESS_TOKEN=<your_token>